solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 solana-test-validator -l ./.ledger $(scfsd -c devnet -k -t)
 ```

-If you open another terminal, while the validator is running, and `solana feature status` you will see
+If you open another terminal, while the validator is running, และ `solana feature status` you will see
 features deactivated that were found deactivated in devnet

 ## Full Parity Testing Programmatically
 For those who control running the test validator within their test code, modifying
-the test validator activated/deactivated features is possible using TestValidatorGenesis.
+the test validator activated/deactivated features is possible โดยใช้ TestValidatorGenesis.
 With
 Solana 1.9.6 a function has been added to the validator builder to support this.

-At the root of your program folder, create a new folder called `tests` and add a `parity_test.rs`
+At the root of your program folder, create a new folder called `tests` และ add a `parity_test.rs`
 file.
 Here is the boiler place functions (boiler-plate if you will) used by each test

 <SolanaCodeGroup>